Boulder08/chunknorris/README.md

 - Example: --noiselevel 20
 - Default: 0

+**--graintable-method**: Defines the automatic method for creating a Film Grain Synthesis grain table file using grav1synth.
+The table is then automatically applied while encoding.
+- --graintable-method 0 skips creation
+- --graintable-method 1 creates a table based on two-second long chunks picked evenly throughout the whole video.
+Use --grain-clip-length to define the amount of chunks.
+- --graintable-method 2 creates a table based on a user set range.
+- The grain table file is placed in the same folder as the encoding script, named "'encoding_script'_grain.tbl".
+If it already exists, a new one is not created.
+- Example: --graintable-method 1
+- Default: 1

+**--grain-clip-length**: Defines the amount of chunks used for creating the Film Grain Synthesis grain table, when --graintable-method is 1.
+- Example: --grain-clip-length 120
+- Default: 60

-**--graintable**: Defines a (full) path to a Film Grain Synthesis grain table file, which you can get by using grav1synth.
+**--graintable**: Defines a (full) path to an existing Film Grain Synthesis grain table file, which you can get by using grav1synth.
 - Example: --graintable C:\Temp\grain.tbl
 - Default: None